kaylubh/reading-notes/markdown-notes.md

 ## Syntax
 ### Headings
 Headings are created using the `#` symbol in front of the text you want to create as a heading.
-There are 6 levels of headings, denoted by the number of `#` symobls in front the text.
+There are 6 levels of headings, denoted by the number of `#` symobls in front of the text.
 The largest heading is created using one `#` symbol and the smallest heading is created using 6 `#` symbols.
 >```# Heading``` creates the largest heading:
 ># Heading
 >```###### Heading``` creates the smallest heading: